occipital/django-content-settings/docs/template_types.md

 content_settings.SERVICE_FEE_PERCENT # 10
 ```

-but if you don't want to change the code you can make it mixin with `MakeCallMixin`
+But if you don't want to change the code, you can make it mixin with `MakeCallMixin`

 ```python
 SERVICE_FEE_PERCENT = mix(MakeCallMixin, SimpleInt)("10")